scurry222/Modern_React/Notes/Handling_Form_State/Forms_in_React_controlled_vs_uncontrolled_Components.md

 }
 ```

-The line *this.state.email* is how we grab
+The line `this.state.email` is how we grab the state in a controlled component.
+Since we're setting it to the `value` field in the `input`, we're basically letting React control what the value is.

+## Uncontrolled Components

+What we can do instead of having React control the value, is have it live inside the DOM.
+React has a method called `createRef` that can make a DOM node for the `input` that is accessable.